Peter O'Reilly (hurler): Inter-county

-O'Reilly made his senior inter-county debut for Kilkenny in a National League defeat by Dubln on 26 March 1926.
+O'Reilly made his senior inter-county debut for Kilkenny in a National League defeat by Dublin on 26 March 1926.
 Although he missed Kilkenny's subsequent championship defeat of Dublin, O'Reilly was named at full-back for the provincial decider.
 He won his first Leinster medal as Offaly were accounted for by 3-8 to 1-4.
 On 24 October 1926 he lined out in his first All-Ireland decider, with Cork providing the opposition.
 At a snow-covered Croke Park, the first half was even enough with Cork holding an interval lead of one point, however, Kilkenny slumped in the second half, going down to a 4-6 to 2-0 defeat.

 After tamely surrendering their Leinster crown to Dublin the following year, both sides met again in the provincial decider in 1929.
 Controversy and dissent dogged the game as O'Reilly and his teammates from the Dicksboro club did not play as they disagreed with the selection committee's choice.

 The dispute continued for a number of seasons, however, O'Reilly returned for the 1931 championship.
 A 4-7 to 4-2 defeat of Laois gave O'Reilly his second Leinster medal.
 6 September 1931 saw Kilkenny face Cork in the All-Ireland final for the first time in five years.
 The first half was closely contested, with a goal from Mick Ahern helping Cork to a half-time lead of 1-3 to 0-2.
 Cork stretched the advantage to six points in the second half, but Kilkenny came storming back with a goal and then four points on the trot to take the lead by one point.
 In the dying moments Eudie Coughlan got possession and made his way towards the goal.
 As he did so he slipped and fell but struck the sliotar while he was down on his knees, and it went over the bar for the equalising point.
 A 1-6 apiece draw was the result.
 11 October 1931 was the date of the replay and proved to be just as exciting a contest as the first game.
-In spite of a great effort a winner couldn’t be found and both sides finished level again at 2-5 apiece.
+In spite of a great effort a winner couldn't be found and both sides finished level again at 2-5 apiece.
 After this game officials pressed for extra time, however, Cork captain Eudie Coughlan rejected this.
 It was also suggested at a meeting of Central Council that both teams be declared joint champions and that half an All-Ireland medal by given to each player.
 This motion was later defeated.
 As the All-Ireland saga went to a third meeting on 1 November 1931, Kilkenny captain Lory Meagher was ruled out of the game because of broken ribs sustained in the first replay.
 Such was the esteem in which he was held the game was virtually conceded to Cork.
 In spite of fielding a younger team, Kilkenny were defeated by Cork on a score line of 5-8 to 3-4.